timmyomahony/craft-remote-sync/README.md

 ## Features

+### Connection Testing

+When setting up your remote destination, you can test the connection right from the settings page making it easy to troubleshoot issues.
+Use the "Test Connection" button below your provider settings to try it out.

 ### Queue

 You can optionally use Craft's built-in queue to sync files.
 This is useful when they are large and you don't want to have to wait on the Control Panel interface every time you backup.
 Instead, the files will be added to the queue and completed in the background.